Michel Hidalgo: Early life

 Michel François Hidalgo was born on 22 March 1933 in Leffrinckoucke, Nord.
 He was born to a Spanish-born father and a French mother in northern France, and grew up in Normandy, where he started playing football.
-He was named after Mexican patriot Miguel Hidalgo y Costilla.

 Club career

-A midfielder, Hidalgo was champion of Normandie Juniors in 1952 with US Normande, before signing up tp Le Havre's books for two seasons, later playing for Reims, with whom he played and scored a goal in the 4–3 defeat to Real Madrid in the 1956 European Cup Final, also winning a league title in 1955.
+A midfielder, Hidalgo was champion of Normandie Juniors in 1952 with US Normande, before signing up to Le Havre's books for two seasons, later playing for Reims, with whom he played and scored a goal in the 4–3 defeat to Real Madrid in the 1956 European Cup Final, also winning a league title in 1955.

 Under the wing of Rocher, who signed him for Monaco, Hidalgo won two league titles and two national cup titles with Monaco.
-Between 1964 and 1970, he presided over the UNFP, a players' syndicate.
+Between 1964 and 1970, he presided over the UNFP, a players' union.

 International career

 At international level, Hidalgo was capped once for the France national team in 1962 in a friendly match against Italy.